Zillmere, Queensland: History

 Zillmere North State School opened on 29 January 1957.
 Circa 1995, it was renamed Taigum State School as it is now within the suburb boundaries of neighbouring Taigum.

 Zillmere Presbyterian Church was at 385 Zillmere Road (27.359461°S 153.04°E).
 It was a timber building built in 1958.
 It was built from timber.
 The Zillmere Methodist church was relocated to the site in 1972.
 Following the amalgamation that created the Uniting Church in Australia in 1977, it became the Zillmere Uniting Church.
 It is now the Brisbane Congress Congregation At Zillmere, operated by the Uniting Aboriginal and Islander Christian Congress (or simply Congress), an Indigenous division within the Uniting Church established in 1985.

 An Assemblies of God Church was established at 52 Murphy Road (27.3630°S 153.03780°E) in 1965.
 It has closed and is now used for community purposes.

-The Zillmere Public Library opened its doors in 1971.
+The Zillmere Public Library opened in 1971.